2beFound/external-api-docs/offer-api/README.md

 Offer Status URL returned from the API, and can inform your customer about the details.

 The booking will be charged to you and settled at a later time according to your contract.

+## List completed Booking

+In order to retrieve a list of previously completed bookings through your API-Integration you can use the [Order-API](docs/Api/OrderApi.md).